sf-wdi-26/modules/w04/d04/m2-models-and-migrations/readme.md

 - Sprint 3:

-  - Add a phone number column to the manager table as an integer
+  - Add a `office_number` column to the manager table as an integer
   - Change the phone number column to a string
-  - Add a downloads column to the song table
   - Rename the phone number column to "cell phone number" in the managers table
   - Remove the downloads column from the song table as an integer
   - Add a column to the song table called artist last name

-- Sprint 4: make sure all is working well, Add a record for an `artist`, `manager`, and `song` that has this information:
+- Sprint 4: make sure all is working well.
+Add a record for an `artist`, `manager`, and `song`:

   **Artist**: